rishabh261996/Uber_Drives_Data_Analysis/README.md

 # Uber_Drives_Data_Analysis
-Exploring the Uber drives of 2016
+To carry out an exploratory data analysis of the Uber Drives during the period of 2016-17.